Sage-Bionetworks/schematic/DOCUMENTATION.md

 You can modify the Python code vignettes below for your particular dataset upload.
 For equivalent functionality in other programming languages, or for more details on installing Python, please refer to the GC documentation [here](https://cloud.google.com/storage/docs/reference/libraries).

-Dataset upload from a local folder to a GCB storage location:
+- To upload a dataset from a local folder to a GC storage location provided by a DCC liaison, you can modify the script below

 ```python